Fitness and Complexity in Two Mode Networks

 Tacchella et al. (2012) called the prestige metrics they obtained using their approach “fitness” and “complexity” because they developed in the empirical context of calculating metrics for ranking nations based on their competitive advantage in exporting products, which means analyzing a two-mode country-by-product matrix (Hidalgo and Hausmann 2009).

-Fitness/Complexity Scores
+1 Fitness/Complexity Scores

 Their basic idea is that when we are (asymmetrically) interested in determining the status or prestige of nodes in one particular mode (e.g., the row-mode nodes), we should not use summaries (e.g., sums or averages) of the scores for nodes in the other (e.g., column) mode in determining their status.
-Instead, we should deeply discount those nodes that connect to low-status nodes in the other end.
+Instead, we should deeply discount those nodes that connect to low-status nodes at the other end.

 To understand what they are getting at, it helps to write down the Bonacich prestige scoring in equation form, as we go through each iteration of the two-mode status distribution game: